Running for weight loss

 - Running overland may feel different than running on a treadmill.
 It depends on the wind and your running style.
 But it’s all running and it all burns calories.

-- You may turn out to have some bona-fide gifts as a runner.
+- You may have some bonafide gifts as a runner.
 You may notice yourself running faster–even if you’re not trying to, that you recover pretty fast, or that you can handle a bunch of miles.
 Go with it!
 But remember that the gifted, too, can overdo it.
 If you’re running for weight loss, you want to do everything you can to reduce the risk of injury.